Go to content

 The ability to sell online courses

-An LMS isn’t just for internal training.
-With it, you can brand and sell courses externally, opening doors to more fundraising opportunities.
+An LMS for charities isn’t just used for internal training.
+With it, you can brand and sell training courses externally, opening doors to more fundraising opportunities.

-And with the white-label functionality of many modern LMS platforms, you can ensure these courses mirror your organization’s unique brand.
+And with the white-label functionality of many modern LMS platforms, you can ensure the course content mirrors your organization’s unique brand.

 Training process is standardized